01 of 08

 Torn Paper Flowers for Scrapbooking - Free Flower Pattern for Scrapbooking

 This flower pattern is in graduated sizes so that you can print it directly onto the back of a piece of cardstock and use it as a guide for tearing out paper flowers.
 You could also use it to cut out flowers for your scrapbook pages if you did not want the look of torn flowers.
-This flower in a repetitive, graduated design of one of the 7 Free Flower Patterns for Scrapbooking that you can find in the Flower for Scrapbooking Gallery.
+This flower in a repetitive graduated design of one of the free flower patterns for scrapbooking that we have featured on our site.

 03 of 08